RuedigerVoigt/salted/README.md

 # Initializing salted by creating an object
 linkcheck = salted.Salted()

-# Now you can set parameters to specifc values, for example:
+# Now you can set parameters to specific values, for example:
 linkcheck.timeout = 10

 # Salted assumes all your files are in one folder or subfolders of that.